• Skip to primary navigation

 Muffins stacked on top of each other.

 This homemade gingerbread muffin recipe makes a wonderfully soft, moist, and tender batch of muffins.
-And since they're not too sweet, they're perfect for snacking, breakfast, or a light dessert.
+Since they're not too sweet, they're perfect for snacking, breakfast, or a light dessert.

 Ingredients and substitutions